 rāga: ‘that which colours the mind’

-- ‘What you play spontaneously should be perfect’ – interview with Shahid Parvez, the world’s leading sitarist (Darbar)
+- Ustad Shahid Parvez: ‘What you play spontaneously should be perfect’ – discussing intuition, bounded innovation, and hyper-discipline with the world’s leading sitarist (Darbar)

 - What is it about drummers?
-Rock mythology vs. tales of the tabla – disparate societies, similar stereotypes (RJ)
+Rock mythology vs. tales of the tabla – why have disparate societies of the East and West built such similar stereotypes around their percussionists?
+(RJ)

-- Curious cultural interchange: Indian music in Bristol – anatomy of a scattered, fascinating micro-scene (The Wire)
+- Curious cultural interchange: Indian music in Bristol – anatomy of a fascinating, scattered micro-scene, featuring jazz-funk jams, temple chants, and apocalyptic prophecies (The Wire)

 - Altered guitar tunings: audio ‘menu’ of 60+ – database of 6-string tunings from around the world, with sound samples, listening links, technical discussion, interrelations, etc (RJ)